Quantum well: Sustainability of quantum well devices compared to bulk material in light of performance

 In the 1.1–1.3 eV range, Sayed et al. compares the external quantum efficiency (EQE) of a metamorphic InGaAs bulk subcell on Ge substrates by Spectrolab to a 100-period In_{0.30}Ga_{0.70}As(3.5 nm)/GaAs(2.7 nm)/ GaAs_{0.60}P_{0.40}(3.0 nm) QWSC by Fuji et al. The bulk material shows higher EQE values than those of QWs in the 880-900 nm region, whereas the QWs have higher EQE values in the 400-600 nm range.
 This result provides some evidence that there is a struggle of extending the QWs' absorption thresholds to longer wavelengths due to strain balance and carrier transport issues.
 However, the bulk material has more deformations leading to low minority carrier lifetimes.

 In the 1.6–1.8 eV range, the lattice-matched AlGaAs by Heckelman et al. and InGaAsP by Jain et al. are compared by Sayed with the lattice-matched InGaAsP/InGaP QW structure by Sayed et al. Like the 1.1–1.3 eV range, the EQE of the bulk material is higher in the longer wavelength region of the spectrum, but QWs are advantageous in the sense that they absorb a broader region in the spectrum.
 Furthermore, they can be grown in lower temperatures preventing thermal degradation.

 The application of quantum wells in many devices is a viable solution to increasing the energy efficiency of such devices.
-With lasers, the improvement has already lead to significant results like the LED.
+With lasers, the improvement has already led to significant results like the LED.
 With QWSCs harvesting energy from the sun become a more potent method of cultivating energy by being able to absorb more of the sun's radiation and by being able to capture such energy from the charge carriers more efficiently.
-A viable option such as QWSCs provides the public with an opportunity to move away from greenhouse gas inducing methods to a greener alternative, solar energy.
+A viable option such as QWSCs provides the public with an opportunity to move away from greenhouse-gas-inducing methods to a greener alternative, solar energy.